 - Maintain scheduling and event calendars.

-- Complete forms in accordance with district procedures.
+- Complete forms in accordance with district, state, or federal guidelines.

-- Schedule and confirm appointments for supervisors and staff members.
+- Schedule and confirm appointments for clients, customers, or supervisors.

 - Make copies of correspondence or other printed material.